 - Supply charges – This pays for the natural gas you use.
 It’s charged by the therm (often labeled as “CCF” on your bill).
 These charges go to your energy provider.

-Example natural gas bill in Georgia
+Sample Georgia natural gas bill

 Delivery charges will stay the same no matter which marketer you choose.
 The energy supply rate is what you should compare when selecting a natural gas provider.
 This is the rate you pay for natural gas.
 If you’re shopping for a new provider, you can find this rate on your current natural gas bill.